-While the composition of chamber music, songs, choral works, instrumental concerti and symphonies began during his Winterthur years, he turned to the stage as well during the last two decades of his life he composed nine operas, of which four were performed in Barmen, Elberfeld, Koblenz and Düsseldorf.
-Rauchenecker seems to have kept in contact with Winterthur all the same.
-Although he could not take time off to follow an invitation to the 275th Jubilee of the Musikkollegium.
-When Rauchenecker died in 1906, Winterthur honoured him with performances of his f minor Symphony and of his Piano Concerto in b minor.
+While the composition of chamber music, songs, choral works, instrumental concerti and symphonies began during his Winterthur years, he turned to the stage as well during the last two decades of his life, when he composed nine operas, of which four were performed in Barmen, Elberfeld, Coblenz and Düsseldorf.
+Rauchenecker seems to have kept in contact with Winterthur nonetheless.
+He was unable to take time off to accept an invitation to the 275th Jubilee of the Musikkollegium in 1904.
+However, when Rauchenecker died in 1906, Winterthur honoured him with performances of his f minor Symphony and of his Piano Concerto in b minor.
 The soloist was the composer's daughter, Helene Rauchenecker.